The Wire Troll: Bogdan is the Newest Bogdanovic

 Bogdan’s only played three games so far this season due to a knee injury he suffered playing with the Croatian national team in September.
 His minutes have steadily increased every game and he dropped 22 points against Gregg Popovich‘s Spurs on Monday.
 The downside of Bogdan is that he doesn’t typically contribute in categories other than points and threes (although he has shown a decent ability to distribute, as you can see in the video below).
 There’s no indication that is going to change, but with a quick uptick in minutes and high scoring potential Bogdan – not Bojan – might be just what you’re looking for.
 Originally the third of three first round picks the Suns had in 2014, Bogdan’s draft rights were dealt to the Kings in 2016, and they are now reaping the reward.

-Patrick Beverly, PG, Los Angeles Clippers (ESPN: 3.7 per cent; CBS: 27 per cent): Beverly had a huge night against Giannis Antetokounmpo and the Bucks last week with five treys and 21 points.
-If Beverly could become a 12-to-15 point per game player he’d be a fourth or fifth round draft pick in most leagues.
+Patrick Beverley, PG, Los Angeles Clippers (ESPN: 3.7 per cent; CBS: 27 per cent): Beverley had a huge night against Giannis Antetokounmpo and the Bucks last week with five treys and 21 points.
+If Beverley could become a 12-to-15 point per game player he’d be a fourth or fifth round draft pick in most leagues.
 It’s tough to get buckets in LA with three Clippers (Lou Williams, Tobias Harris and Danilo Gallinari) are all hovering around the 20 point per game mark.
 Then you have young Canadian Shai Gilgeous-Alexander starting to make a name for himself.
-The chances of Beverly having increased scoring opportunity is low, so his value comes from other categories.
-Be ready to grab Beverly off waivers the second injury prone Gallinari goes down.
+The chances of Beverley having increased scoring opportunity is low, so his value comes from other categories.
+Be ready to grab Beverley off waivers the second injury prone Gallinari goes down.